 Add South Africa’s high rate of abuse against women, we have a trapped gender held hostage economically and socially.

-Fact: Jobs are scarce, unemployment levels have increased to 27.7 during 2017.
+Fact: Jobs are scarce, and unemployment levels have increased to 27.7 in 2017.
 This, along with the immediacy of social media, has diminished recruitment standards as recruiters no longer work hard to attract suitable candidates.

 Fact: Inequality is so severe in South Africa that our economy is described as ‘broken.’